korrhess/Speech-Recognition/Privacy_Policy_Speech_Recognition.md

 - **Encryption in Transit:** Data transmitted to speech recognition and translation services uses secure encryption
 - **Local Storage Security:** App preferences and settings are stored securely on your device
 - **Permission Controls:** The app only accesses data with your explicit permission
-- **No Remote Storage:** We do not store your voice recordings or transcribed text on our servers
+- **No Remote Storage:** We do not store transcribed text on our servers

 ## 7. Your Rights and Choices

 ### 7.1 Data Control
-- **File Management:** You control where transcribed text and audio recordings are saved
+- **File Management:** You control where transcribed texts are saved
 - **Permission Management:** You can revoke microphone, storage, and notification permissions at any time
 - **Settings Control:** You can modify or reset app preferences within the app

 ### 7.2 Data Deletion
 - **Local Data:** You can clear app data through your device settings
-- **Saved Files:** You can delete any saved transcripts or recordings from your device storage
+- **Saved Files:** You can delete any saved transcripts from your device storage
 - **App Removal:** Uninstalling the app removes all locally stored app data

 ### 7.3 Account Management